 When the visibility is clear, it's easy to spot fish in the water and to see what's going on under the surface.
 This can be a great time to fish, but it can also make the fish more skittish and harder to catch.
 To make the most of clear visibility, use natural colored lures and baits that blend in with the surroundings.
 This will make it less obvious to the fish that they are being targeted, and they will be more likely to take the bait.

 Another technique to use in clear visibility is to fish deeper waters.
 Fish will often retreat to deeper waters when the sun is shining, so try casting your line in the deeper parts of the lake or river.
-If you’re fishing from a boat, try using a downrigger to get your bait or lure deeper in the water.
+If you're fishing from a pedal fishing kayak, this is where hands-free fishing really shines - you can use your pedal drive kayak to quietly position yourself over deeper structure while keeping both hands free to work your rod and manage your tackle.
+A fin drive kayak is particularly effective for this type of precise positioning in clear water conditions.

 Fishing in Cloudy Visibility

-Cloudy visibility can be a great time to fish, as the fish will be less likely to see you and will be more likely to take the bait.
+Cloudy visibility can be a great time for kayak fishing, as the fish will be less likely to see you and will be more likely to take the bait.
 To make the most of cloudy visibility, use bright colored lures and baits that stand out in the water.
 This will make it more obvious to the fish that they are being targeted, and they will be more likely to take the bait.

 Another technique to use in cloudy visibility is to fish in shallow waters.
 Fish will often come closer to the surface in cloudy conditions, so try casting your line in the shallower parts of the lake or river.
-If you’re fishing from a boat, try using a shallow-water anchor to keep the boat in a good position for casting.
+A sit-on-top fishing kayak excels in these conditions, giving you the mobility to work shallow flats and structure where fish are actively feeding.
+The hands-free pedaling capability of a pedal kayak allows you to maintain perfect positioning while working lures through productive shallow water.

 Fishing at Night